zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 The microkernel provides the object types listed below.
 These types are designed to be used by tasks, and cannot be used by fibers and ISRs.

-* A *microkernel FIFO* is a queuing mechanism that allows tasks to exchange fixed-size data items in an asychronous, "first in, first out" manner.
+* A :dfn:`microkernel FIFO` is a queuing mechanism that allows tasks to exchange fixed-size data items in an asychronous :abbr:`First In, First Out (FIFO)` manner.

-* A *mailbox* is a queuing mechanism that allows tasks to exchange variable-size data items in a synchronous, "first in, first out" manner.
+* A :dfn:`mailbox` is a queuing mechanism that allows tasks to exchange variable-size data items in a synchronous, "first in, first out" manner.
   Mailboxes also support asynchronous exchanges, and allow tasks to exchange messages both anonymously and non-anonymously using the same mailbox.

-* A *pipe* is a queuing mechanism that allows a task to send a stream of bytes to another task.
+* A :dfn:`pipe` is a queuing mechanism that allows a task to send a stream of bytes to another task.
 Both asynchronous and synchronous exchanges can be supported by a pipe.